Director / Coordinator

 Coordinator / Creative Support

-The festival is organised as part of the MA Film module ‘Exploring Film Festivals, Distribution and Exhibition’ at Liverpool John Moores University.
-The students are involved in all stages, from programming to publicity.
-As programmers and curators all students watch the submitted films, and then, working in teams, they select which ones should be part of each strand.
-They communicate with the filmmakers and are given the opportunity to work in Graphic Design, Social Media, Festival Trailers, Publicity as well as lead the Q&As with the filmmakers.
+The festival is organised as part of the ‘Exploring Film Festivals, Distribution and Exhibition’ module of the MA Film programme at Liverpool John Moores University.
+Students are involved in all stages of the festival, from programming to publicity.
+As programmers and curators, all students watch the submitted films before deciding which submissions should be included as part of each strand.
+They liaise with filmmakers and are given the opportunity to work in Graphic Design, Social Media, Festival Trailers, Publicity as well as lead the Q&As with the filmmakers.